Skip to main content

 Waikiki

-Waikiki, where most Hawaii vacations get their start, is everything at once: white sandy beaches, swaying palms, high-rise accommodations, world-class shopping, top-notch and seaside dining, local culture, and excellent surfing.
-It’s no wonder this former playground for Hawaiian royalty continues to be an oasis for global visitors.
+Waikiki, where most vacations in Hawaii begin, is everything all at once: white sandy beaches, swaying palm trees, high-rise resorts, world-class shopping, top-notch dining, Native Hawaiian culture, and excellent surfing.
+The center of Hawaiian hospitality and full of aloha spirit, it’s no wonder this one-time retreat for Hawaiian royalty continues to be an oasis for visitors from across the globe.

 Waikiki is Honolulu’s city within a city dedicated to fun and sun.
 Stroll down the main oceanfront thoroughfare, Kalakaua Avenue, and place a lei on the Duke Kahanamoku surfer statue; splash in the surfer’s namesake Kahanamoku Lagoon; shop in one of several open-air malls; grab lunch along the way for a picnic in Kapiolani Park; and see the sunset behind the profile of Diamond Head.